felciabatta/FCP-CORONA/IDEAS.md

 There should also be probablities for a potential false positive or false negative for the test results.
 If a person gets a positive result (wether false or not) they will go into quarintine)

+An idea to add a class for each person, inorder to track how many days each person has been infected or in quarintine or anything of the such